The Tanuki We Walk Past

 Shigaraki is one of Japan's Six Ancient Kilns — Nihon Rokkoyō — the six pottery traditions whose fires have been continuously burning since before most European cities had names.
 Iron-rich clay pulled from the hills around the village.
 Coarse, the way clay is meant to be coarse.
 Anagama tunnel kilns that run for seven to ten days on pine wood, flames climbing through the chamber, ash falling onto the vessels mid-firing and fusing into natural glaze.
 The colors the fire leaves — warm earth, russet, the occasional stripe of green where fly ash has vitrified into glass — cannot be reproduced by any modern kiln, at any cost.

+And the world already knows Shigaraki.
 It knows it through the figurine.
-The cartoon outside the ramen shop in Paris.
-The one in the anime a generation of children in São Paulo watched before they could say the word ceramic.
 What the world has not yet met is the village behind the figurine — the working kilns, the tea masters' water jars, the wood-fired pieces that specialist collectors in Brooklyn and Copenhagen pay patiently for, one at a time, often without knowing where the clay came from.

 The tanuki is the calling card the village never meant to send.
 The real work is still waiting in the studio.